Yoruko-Tang/ModelGuard/README.md

 defense_args="epsilon:${eps};batch_constraint:0;objmax:1;oracle:${oracle};ydist:${ydist};model_adv_proxy:${proxydir};out_path:${out_dir}"
 ```

-\[OPTION\]: To run MAD, you need to first generate a surrogate model.
+**Notice**: To run MAD, you need to first generate a surrogate model.
 Run the following command to do so if you have not done this before:

 ```shell
 # (defense) Generate randomly initialized surrogate model